davidpaulius/foon_to_pddl/README.md

 ### Need Assistance?
 Have Questions about our Papers?

-Please contact the main developer David Paulius at <davidpaulius@usf.edu> or <david.paulius@tum.de>.
+Please contact the main developer David Paulius at <davidpaulius@usf.edu> or <dpaulius@cs.brown.edu>.